-If you’re of working age, then at some point in your life, you’ve had one or more horrible bosses.
+If you’re of working age, you’ve had one or more horrible bosses at some point in your life.

-What can I do to ensure they succeed and are happy at my company?”
+How can I ensure they succeed and are happy at my company?”

 A savvy business owner knows that two things are more central to their success than anything else: customers and employees.

 It’s the customer who chooses to buy their product or service, and it’s the employee who acts as the liaison.

 The bridge to the customer’s positive or negative experience.